Moore-Institute-4-Plastic-Pollution-Res/One4All/README.md

 ---

 #### Data Visualization
-The Data Visualization Tool integrates shared data from the Validator Tool to visually represent it, allowing users to analyze data through maps, plots, and tables.
+The Data Visualization Tool allows users to analyze microplastics data through maps, plots, and tables.
+We also aim to integrate shared data from the Validator tool.
 The code for the app is in [/inst/apps/data_visualization](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/tree/main/inst/apps/data_visualization).

 - To get started with the tool, go to [openanalysis.org/microplastic_analysis](https://openanalysis.org/microplastic_analysis/).